graezykev/ts-eslint-standard-js/steps.md

 npx eslint react-code-2.jsx
 ```

-You may see some problems but not they are not real code style problems.
+You may see some problems but they are not real code style problems.

 ![alt text](images/image-2.png)